quantrocket/networking/README.md

 Q: This framework is built on SFML.
 I'm not using this I don't want to.
 How to use the framework in this case?

 A: I plan to support multiple networking implementations as base of this Framework.
 SFML-Network and SDL_net will be supported in the future.
-I'm not shure about supporting Boost::asio, yet.
-Maybe :-)
+But currently, this future is really far away, sorry.
+And I'm not shure about supporting Boost::asio, at all.

 --